ManishDevops/Chef-Starter-Guide/README.md

      * Red Hat Enterprise Linux 6
      * Red Hat Enterprise Linux 5

-I will be using Red Hat Enterprise Linux 6 server for this exercise.
+Chef architecture consists of three components

+ 1. Chef Server
+ 2. Chef Workstation
+ 3. Chef Node
+I will be installing chef server in RHEL 6 machine.
+Workstation and nodes will be installed on windows machines.

 Contact me on manish.devops@gmail.com for any kind of personal assistance on Chef.